La Casa Pacifica: History

 The home has remained a private residence and was closed to the public; however, its legacy as a presidential retreat is still used as a calling card for the city of San Clemente.
 The road adjacent to Interstate 5 in the area is called Avenida del Presidente (Avenue of the President).

 The estate sits just north of some of the West Coast's best and most well known surfing spots, which cover four miles from San Onofre State Park through Lower and Upper Trestles and ending at Cotton's Point, itself one of the best big summer wave spots along the entire coast.

 In December 2009, the city of San Clemente passed a "Historical Property Preservation Agreement" to restore, improve, and preserve this historical building.

 Gavin Herbert publicly listed La Casa Pacifica for sale in April 2015, with an asking price of $75 million.
 He removed the property from the market in September.
 He relisted the property for $69 million in April 2016 and again received no offers, withdrawing it from the market in October.
 In 2017 and 2018, Herbert again offered the property at a reduced price of $63.5 million.
 In May 2019, the property was relisted at a discounted price of $57.5 million, but it had been removed from the market by early 2020.
 In April 2021, it was relisted for $65 million.
+It was removed from the market in December 2021.